vtexdocs/dev-portal-content/docs/troubleshooting/development/my-store-does-not-reflect-the-overrides-i-created.md

 slug: "my-store-does-not-reflect-the-overrides-i-created"
 hidden: false
 createdAt: "2024-06-13T08:47:00.508Z"
-excerpt: "During the Section overriding process], you can experience issues such as overridden components not appearing or not behaving as you expected."
+excerpt: "During the Section overriding process, you can experience issues such as overridden components not appearing or not behaving as expected."
 tags:
     - faststore
 ---